mykle1/Hello-Lucy/README.md

 ```

 * Now open the new node helper that you put in the MMM-voice folder
-Add this on line 429 (it should be a blank line) and change EARTH(x4) to your word
+Add this at about line 429  (it should be a blank line) and change EARTH(x4) to your word

 ```
 else if (/(SHOW)/g.test(data) && /(EARTH)/g.test(data)) {